jovicigor/DataPreprocessor/README.md

 #### Encoding categoric columns

-As shown in the following code, specifying Country as column to perform transformation would eliminate that column and replace it with three columns: Germany, France and Spain.
+As shown in the following code, setting columnsToTransform to "Country" would eliminate that column and replace it with three columns: Germany, France and Spain.

 ```
 encodedDataframe = PreprocessingEngine(processedDataframe, metadata) \
             .encodeCategoricData(columnsToTransform="Country") \
             .getProcessedDataframe()
 ```
-The encodedDataframe looks like shown in next table.
+The dataframe after encoding looks like shown in the next table.
 | Age               | Salary            | Purchased | France | Germany | Spain |
 |-------------------|-------------------|-----------|--------|---------|-------|
 | 44.0              | 72000.0           | 0         | 1.0    | 0.0     | 0.0   |